camandacole/Blockchain-Demo/README.md

 ## HASHING ALGORITHM USED FOR THIS PROJECT

-As you see in the above picture, each block has a hash value which is geneted based on the block information.
-Hashing maintains the immutability of a bloackchain, making it difficult to compromise.
+As you see in the above picture, each block has a hash value which is generated based on the hash of its transaction.
+Hashing maintains the immutability of a blockchain, making it difficult to compromise.
 This project uses the SHA 256 Hashing algorithm, a cryptographic algorithm that uses a sophisticated mathematical function.

 ### REFERENCES: